InseeFr/Eno-WS/README.md

 ### From code source :

-A dependency to eno-core is required but not satisfied via central nor a proxy at the moment.
+A dependency to eno-core is required from maven central or from a local build of eno-core.

-Subsequently, those additional steps are required in order to build:
+Subsequently, those additional steps are required in order to build eno:

 ```bash
 git pull https://github.com/InseeFr/Eno.git